ijrafael/CPSC411-Lab2/README.md

+# READ THIS
+This was created in my CPSC411 - Mobile Device Application class.
+I used this repository for a lab to learn more about Swift programming and developing apps for iOS devices.

 # VolunteerManager
 Create a unit test for the VolunteerManager mobile application.
 Specifically, your unit test will test the VolunteerManager structure.